Concerned about how much study abroad might cost? Check out our cost breakdown and helpful tips to make your dream trip happen.

 Impress future employers or (post)graduate admissions boards with stories of learning and adapting to a different culture.
 Studying abroad can open doors to you as it allows you to stand out from the crowd.
 Land that job!

 Few experiences are better at helping us reflect on our own culture(s) and priorities.
 Many people who study abroad return home changed from learning to see things through new filters.
 We grow by putting ourselves in situations that we are unsure we can handle and then succeeding.
-Students returning from study abroad programs often note their increased self-confidence.
+Returning study abroad students often note their increased self-confidence.
 Come back with you 2.0; you’ll be happy you did.

 People in study abroad programs often comment that a week there is like a month back home, and this applies to new friends made overseas.
 This makes forming bonds far easier – everything, or almost everything, is a new adventure.

-If you’re going on a semester program, you will meet students from around your home country and in your host country!
+If you’re going on a semester program, you will meet students from around your home country and in your host country through student exchanges and other local activities.
 It’s now easy to stay in touch with these new friends through social media.

 Exposure to a new culture – music, food, geography, social scenes, nightlife – means that you will discover new passions.
 And these passions can stay with you for a lifetime.
 Find your something through study abroad!